AhmedAbdel-Aal/Voila_logistics_app/README.md

      `cd Voila_logistics_app`

+  2- add the `keys_dev.js` file in the path `/backend/config`

-  2- build the app image and getting it up running by
+  3- build the app image and getting it up running by

     `docker-compose up --build`

-  3- Open the browser on `localhost:3000` and interact with the UI
+  4- Open the browser on `localhost:3000` and interact with the UI

  ## How it is build